A Sanctuary for Animals

-Coming to the Sanctuary from around the nation, many of the residents at the Sanctuary were rescued or surrendered from private owners, breeding operations, fur farms, and the entertainment industry.
+Having been rescued or surrendered from private owners, breeding facilities, and the entertainment industry, many of the sanctuary’s animals have compelling back stories.
 The Sanctuary is dedicated to providing a peaceful and nurturing lifelong home for all of these animals.
-The Sanctuary is licensed by the South Dakota Animal Industry Board and the U.S. Department of Agriculture to ensure the finest veterinary care for the animals and the utmost security and quality of the animal enclosures.
+The Sanctuary is licensed by the South Dakota Animal Industry Board and the U.S. Department of Agriculture to ensure the finest veterinary care and security and quality of the animal enclosures.